PythonCoderAS/github-copy-secrets/README.md

 # github-copy-secrets
-Copy given secrets to a repository
+Copy given secrets to a repository.